 I used the wavy cupcake liners from Wilton.
 I’ve used them with my Small Batch Vanilla Cupcakes and Small Batch Black Bottom Cupcakes recipes.

 Yes!
-You can make each part of this recipe in advance and assemble them when ready.
+You can make each part of this recipe in advance and assemble the cupcakes when ready.

-I used an apple corer tool, but you can also use the wide end of a large decorating tip or spoon.
+I used an apple corer, but you can also use the wide end of a large decorating tip or spoon.

 I would make them no more than 1 inch in diameter.
 Any bigger, and you’ll find (at least with these wave cupcake liners) the cupcakes will start to crack and split from the liners.
 The length, however, can be longer.